TommonPavou/Spawner-Blocker/README.md

 I will soon release this mod for additional Minecraft versions.
 To stay up to date for future updates and releases, consider following this mod!

-If you found any unintended behaviour, please report it via the provided issue tracker.

 Feel free to include this mod in your modpack!